Skip to main content

 Custom Providers

 If you need to integrate with an LLM service that isn't supported out of the box, you can build a custom provider.
-Custom providers are currently supported on ASP.NET Core only.
+Custom providers are supported on ASP.NET Core (via the IAIProvider interface), Java (via a callback registered with the plugin), and Node.js (via a callback in the plugin options).